Slykuiper/slykuiper.github.io/_posts/2016-12-06-experiments.md

     var3: /assets/images/work/everydays/2016/11-25-2016.png
 ---

-Starting in late November, I challenged myself to create a piece of art every day.
+Starting in late November and ending mid-January, I challenged myself to create a piece of art every day.
 The aim of the project was to learn new technical  and design skills through various mediums such as motion graphics, graphic design, and 3d modeling/rendering.
 A daily series was a good excercise to allocate a chunk of time each day without getting too involved in any one project.
 I could comfortably challenge myself to try something new without diving too deep into the rabbit hole.
 Below are the collection of my experiments.